 When the appeal is made after the semester has ended, it is called a “Request to Retroactively Add” and details for that request are described at the bottom of this page.

 Students are also responsible for all courses in which they remain officially enrolled after the drop period has ended.
-Instructors do not have the authority to withdraw students from classes.
-If a student makes a request to withdraw from a class after the deadline, it is considered a late course withdrawal.
+Instructors do not have the authority to drop or withdraw students from classes.
+If a student makes a request to drop or withdraw from a class after the deadline, it is considered a “Late Course Drop or Withdrawal”.
 It is called a “Retroactive Course Withdrawal Request” if made after the semester has ended.

 Students can only be considered for late schedule adjustments after the deadline of the semester or retroactive adjustments after the semester has ended when there are unusual circumstances beyond the student’s control or due to a documented university error.
 Reasons NOT considered for late or retroactive actions include the following: